waterlinked/waterlinked.github.io/docs/dvl/bluerov-integration.md

 With power and ethernet switch now sorted, connect a 6" ethernet cable from the ethernet switch to the IO Interface board.

 !!!
 Tip
-	Some thick double-sided sticky tape and zip ties can be used to secure the I/O Interface to the electroncs frame inside the BlueROV2.
+	Some thick double-sided sticky tape and zip ties can be used to secure the I/O Interface to the electronics frame inside the BlueROV2.

 ### Reassemble BlueROV2 electronics enclosure